thanu3006/Task1_Webdesigning/README.md

 # Task1_Webdesigning
-This os a new repository of the task
+This is a new repository for the task